actions/toolkit/packages/core/README.md

 #### Exporting variables/secrets

 You can also export variables and secrets for future steps.
-Variables get set in the environment automatically, while secrets must be scoped into the environment from a workflow using `{{ secret.FOO }}`.
+Variables get set in the environment automatically, while secrets must be scoped into the environment from a workflow using `${{ secrets.FOO }}`.
 Secrets will also be masked from the logs:

 ```
 const core = require('@actions/core');